95

 Healthcare

 - Secure international health insurance.
 Do not rely on travel insurance for a long-term move.
 Providers like Cigna Global, Allianz Care, SafetyWing, and Integra Global offer plans designed for expats, covering everything from routine care to emergency evacuation.
+Our international health insurance guidecompares the top providers and plan types.
 Compare plans carefully: coverage areas, deductibles, pre-existing condition policies, and whether your destination country’s public system is accessible to you.

 - Schedule vaccinations and health screenings.
 Check CDC and WHO recommendations for your destination.
 Some countries require proof of specific vaccinations for entry.
 Even if not required, consider vaccinations for hepatitis A and B, typhoid, and region-specific diseases.
 Get a full dental checkup and eye exam before you leave.